MicroStrategy/rest-api-docs/docs/common-workflows/manage-metric-objects/update-a-metrics-definition-within-a-changeset.md

 ---
-title: Workflow Sample - Update a Metric's Definition within a Changeset
+title: Workflow sample - Update a metric's definition within a changeset
-sidebar_label: Update a Metric's Definition within a Changeset
+sidebar_label: Update a metric's definition within a changeset
 description: This workflow sample demonstrates how to update a base formula's definition through the Modeling service.
 ---